- What if I need technical support or have questions about how the online submission system works?

 No. Raters are trained to collect evidence wherever they find it, as long as it has been included with that particular task.

 You should not use any identifying names or titles.
-These include, but are not limited to, names of:

 In order for your responses to be scored fairly and to protect the identity of students and adults, it is extremely important that you: